 So, much to Naomi’s dissatisfaction, I clicked away and started reading the news on the BBC.

-Naomi still hadn’t said anything but had twigged that I was thinking about spending the money so didn’t push me.
+Naomi still hadn’t said anything but had twigged that I was thinking about spending the money, so she didn’t push me.

 It’s nuts to think that when you haven’t had a lot in the past, the idea of leaving yourself with nothing again is the last thing you ever want to do.

-I’ve found that even if we have money in the bank, I struggle to buy something if it goes below a certain level for fear we’ll run out.
+Even if we have money in the bank, I’ve found that I struggle to buy something if it goes below a certain level for fear we’ll run out.
 Talk about paranoia!

 Well, the paranoia well and truly kicked in.
-I went back to the payment screen, hit the last payment button and watched the turning circle and waited for the confirmation screen.
+I went back to the payment screen, hit the last payment button, watched the turning circle, and waited for the confirmation screen.

 PANIC SET IN!

-Instead of seeing the usual “thank you for your order” screen that you usually get after an online payment, all I saw was payment declined.
+Instead of seeing the usual “thank you for your order” screen that you usually get after online payments, all I saw was payment declined.

 MY HEART SANK!

 My heart started to race.
-My breathing got deeper. think I even started to sweat!
+My breathing got deeper.
+I think I even started to sweat!